-Step 4: Under Privacy and Security, pick Site Settings.
+Step 3: Select Privacy and Security, then choose Site Settings.

-If you want to reference a Google Meet call later, you might want to consider recording it.
-It’s worth noting, however, that recording a meeting is only available to G Suite Enterprise users.
+If you want to view a previously-held Google Meet call later, you might want to consider recording it.
+It’s worth noting, however, that recording a meeting is only available to certain Google Workspace users.
 Once you have joined a meeting on a PC or Mac, click the More button (three vertical dots), and then click Record Meeting.
 Once you begin recording, participants will be notified.
-To end recording, follow the previous steps, but click Stop Recording instead.
+To end the recording, follow the previous steps, but click Stop Recording instead.
 Select Stop Recording again to confirm.

 Once recorded, the meeting will be saved to the meeting organizer’s Google Drive.
 A link will automatically be sent out to the meeting organizer and the person who initiated the recording so that it can be downloaded.
 If you are unable to start a meeting recording, check this guide from Google, as there are multiple reasons the option may be unavailable.

 Share your screen during a meeting